fiskl-accounting/help-docs/docs/Glossary/accounting-terms.md

 The process of starting and growing a business using only personal finances or the company's generated revenue.

 ### [Base Currency](terms/base-currency.md)
-In Fiskl, the base currency refers to the primary currency used for accounting purposes, also known as the company currency.
+The primary currency used for accounting purposes, also known as the company currency.

 ## C